-Yahoo!’s breaches of 500 million records in September 2016 and a second breach of 1 billion records uncovered in December 2016 illustrate that even the world’s most sophisticated systems can be compromised.
+Yahoo!’s of 500 million records in September 2016 and a second breach of 1 billion records uncovered in December 2016 illustrate that even the world’s most sophisticated systems can be compromised.

 To protect themselves, users need to beef up the security of their Internet connections, whether they are used at work, at home, or the local public coffee shop Wi-Fi network.

 Proxy servers were designed to ensure that individuals surf the Net safely.